 One school of thought argues that the heterogeneity of individuals may affect their behaviour of migration, but the direction of this impact is vague.
 For example, the propensity of people with high human capital to invest more in social capital will make these people less likely to migrate while their tendency to invest more in human capital will increase the likelihood of migration.

-Inferring from multiple equilibria models or school of thought on the other hand, this in practice perhaps suggests that immigration doesn’t necessarily translate into increased social capital but rather an in human capital.
+Inferring from multiple equilibria models or school of thought, on the other hand, this in practice perhaps suggests that immigration doesn’t necessarily translate into increased social capital but rather in human capital.

-Based on the above credence or expositions, this research proposal seeks to explore “the effect of immigrant’s social capital on urban development, case of best three ranked urbanised areas in Netherlands, Germany, Sweden, Norway and Czech”
+Based on the above credence or expositions, this research proposal seeks to explore “A comparative study on the effect of African immigrant’s social capital and Non-African immigrant’s social capital on urban neighbourhood Change, case of Germany (Frankfurt), and Czech (Brno)"

 Livelihood Diversification in Peri-Urban Communities: The case of Bamaho in Wa municipality’ in the Western part of Ghana (2014)